The Great Commitments of Berea College

 - To serve the Appalachian region primarily through education but also by other appropriate services.

-Originally adopted by the Board of Trustees in 1969; this revised statement adopted by the Board of Trustees of Berea College, Berea, Kentucky
+Originally adopted by the Board of Trustees in 1969; on April 24, 1993 the Board of Trustees adopted this revised statement.